 Mobile apps are learning more about their users’ preferences by using AI and bots to deliver a personalised user experience.
 Expect more innovative AI apps such as Prisma, Siri and Google Now to be developed.

 Launched in September 2017, Apple’s more compact programming language promises less code and fewer errors.
 In the future, more new apps will be built using Swift.
-For existing apps, switching could be a risk but it can pay off - check out this example of an app that reduced its lines of code from 75,000 to 22,000!
+For existing apps, switching could be a risk but it can pay off.

 4. Android Instant Apps

 Native Android apps that don’t require installation.
 They allow users to run them instantly by using a cloud-based version of the app.
 Developers don’t need to build a new, separate app as these versions operate with the same Android APIs and source code.
 The benefits of Instant Apps are clear, so expect the need for them to increase.

 There is a continuing emphasis on cloud-based apps.
 The need to integrate cloud technology into your development strategy will become more important.
 The benefits are well known (streamlined operations, reduced hosting and equipment costs, etc.) but for your app to function across multiple platforms, adoption of cloud technologies is crucial.

 Mobile data usage is increasing as we continue to use our apps on the move more and more.
 In 2017, we used 11 exabytes (or 11 billion gigabytes) globally a month.
 That figure is expected to rise to 17 exabytes in 2018.
 In testing, 5G has achieved speeds of 7.5-10 gigabits per second compared to 100-300 megabytes per second with 4G.
 The next-gen digital speed could come sooner than expected as technology and telecommunications giants push hard for it.

 Whether you are developing a new app or maintaining an existing one, mobile app development will continue to be a complex challenge.